Why do we need evidence-based medicine?

 When researchers study a disease or a condition, they usually look at many more patients than any one doctor will ever treat.
 Also, medical knowledge changes all the time.
 And what doctors used to think was the best thing to do, even a few years ago, might actually be considered harmful today.

-Only by looking at all the evidence and judging it fairly can you work out what the research really says about a treatment.
-This is called practicing evidence-based medicine.
+Only by looking at all the evidence and judging it fairly can you work out what the research really says about a medical test or intervention, and how this relates to you as an individual.
+This is called evidence-based medicine.

 Key points about evidence-based medicine